Proven-Paradox/shaper-system/Handbook.md

 ### Fatigue
 Tired in a way that interferes with your defenses.
 All [Damage Multipliers](#damage) against Fatigued characters are increased by 1.

-> This ailment can also be treated as a release valve for fights that are taking too long.
-If the Arbiter and players are getting tired a fight, the combatants feel combat fatigue as well.
-If everyone agrees that it's time to wrap a fight up, all combatants become Fatigued at the same time for the remainder of the fight.
-In this circumstance, treat Fatigue as a [Disadvantage](#disadvantages) instead of a Status Ailment (meaning it is not removed by Abilities like [Cleanse](#cleanse)).
+> This can also be a release valve for fights that are taking too long.
+If the Arbiter and players are getting tired of a fight, the combatants feel combat fatigue as well.
+If everyone agrees that it's time to wrap up, all combatants become Fatigued for the remainder of the fight.
+In this case treat Fatigue as a [Disadvantage](#disadvantages) instead of a Status Ailment (meaning it is not removed by Abilities like [Cleanse](#cleanse)).
-> I would recommend a minimum of 5 Rounds before invoking Fatigue, and if everyone is still having fun in the fight longer than that then the characters can remain energetic enough to continue the fight as long as everyone wants.
+> I recommend a minimum of 5 Rounds before invoking Fatigue, and if everyone is still having fun in the fight longer than that then the characters can remain energetic enough to continue the fight as long as everyone wants.

 ### Provoke
 An opponent has demanded your attention.
 Any actions you take that affect opponents must include the creature that Provoked you, including any area of effect.
-Provoke overrides [Taunt](#taunt); you ignore Taunt effects that would divert you from striking a foe who has Provoked you.
-In addition, you gain no benefit of being [Protected](#protection) from a target you have Provoked.
+Provoke overrides [Taunt](#taunt); ignore Taunt if it diverts you from striking a foe who has Provoked you.
+You cannot be [Protected](#protection) from a target you have Provoked.
 This may represent an opponent shouting insults to grab attention, minor mind control, jamming targeting systems, or other similar ways to demand your aggression in combat.

 ### Root
-For some reason, you cannot move.
-This might mean being tied down, having an injured foot, being entangled in grasping vines, or similar things that stop you from moving.
-Being rooted does not otherwise affect your combat ability, you just cannot move from your current space.
+You cannot move.
+This might mean being tied down, an injured foot, being entangled in vines, trapped in a spider web, or similar things that lock you in place.
+Being Rooted does not otherwise affect your combat ability, you just cannot move from your current space.

 ### Scorch X
 On fire or dealing with a lingering burn.
 This reduces your Mental Defense by X for its duration.